dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/access-control/enterprise-permissions.md

 - **License restrictions:** must have a developer license

 Account Viewers have read only access to dbt Cloud accounts.
 Users with Account Viewer permissions can:
-- View account settings
+- View all projects in an account
-- View authentication providers
+- View Account Settings
-- View Billing information
+- View Repositories
-- View Database Connections
+- View Connections
-- View Database Credentials
+- View Environments
-- View Environment configurations
+- View Jobs
 - View Groups
-- View Invitations for New Users
-- View Jobs
-- View License assignments
-- View Memboers
-- View permission sets applied to projects (taking a guess here)
-- View Projects
+- View Group Memberships
-- View Repositories
+- View notification settings
-- View Historical Job runs
+- View account-level artifacts

 ### Admin
 - **Has permissions on:** Authorized projects